 By- P. Nithin Pramod Kumar, K.A Nithin Kishore, Joysree Das, Manvee

-The petitioner’s passport dated June 1,1976 having been confiscated “in public interest” by an order dated July 2, 1977 and therefore the Government of India having declined within the “interest of general public” to furnish to her the explanations for its decision, she filed writ petition under Article 32 of the Constitution of India to challenge that order.
+The petitioner’s passport dated June 1,1976 having been confiscated “in the public interest” by an order dated July 2, 1977, and therefore the Government of India has declined within the “interest of the general public” to furnish to her the explanations for its decision, she filed a writ petition under Article 32 of the Constitution of India to challenge that order.

-3. Whether right to travel abroad resides in Article 21.
+- Whether the right to travel abroad resides in Article 21.

-4. Whether a legislative law that takes away Right to life is affordable.
+- Whether a legislative law that takes away the Right to life is affordable.

 Argument of Parties

-2. The provisions of Article 14, 19 & 21 are to be read in synchronization and that they does not seem to be exclusive.
-These provisions in itself though not explicitly constitutes in itself principles of natural justice.
-A combined reading of the three provisions will give effect to the spirit of the constitution and constitution makers.
+2. The provisions of Article 14, 19 & 21 are to be read in synchronization, and they do not seem to be exclusive.
+These provisions in themselves though not explicitly constitute in itself principles of natural justice.
+A combined reading of the three provisions will give effect to the spirit of the constitution and constitution-makers.

 3. Even though India has not adopted American “due process of law” in its constitution, the procedure established by law must be reasonable, fair & just free from any variety of arbitrariness.

 4. Section 10(3)(c) is violative of Article 21 of the constitution within the sense that it violates the right to life and private liberty guaranteed under the said constitutional provision.
-By the virtue of this provision the petitioner was restrained from travelling abroad.
+By the virtue of this provision, the petitioner was restrained from traveling abroad.

-This restrain on the petitioner was unconstitutional since it absolutely was generally accepted that right to travel abroad was within the right to life & personal liberty u/a 21.
+This restrains on the petitioner was unconstitutional since it absolutely was generally accepted that the right to travel abroad was within the right to life & personal liberty u/a 21.

-1. The respondent contended before the court that the passport was impounded because the petitioner was required to took before some committee’s for enquiry.
-The Attorney General further promised the court to try and do away with all the appearances within the said committee’s as soon as possible.
+1. The respondent contended before the court that the passport was impounded because the petitioner was required to take it before some committees for inquiry.
+The Attorney General further promised the court to try and do away with all the appearances within the said committees as soon as possible.

-2. The respondent reiterating the principle laid down in Gopalan contended that the word law u/a 21 cann’t be comprehended within the light fundamental rules of natural justice.
+2. The respondent reiterating the principle laid down in Gopalan contended that the word law u/a 21 can’t be comprehended within the light fundamental rules of natural justice.

-3. The respondent further contended that the principles of natural justice are vague and fulled with ambiguities.
+3. The respondent further contended that the principles of natural justice are vague and filled with ambiguities.
 Therefore, the constitution mustn’t read such vague and ambiguous provisions as a component of it.

 4. The ambit of Article 21 is very wide and it generally contains the provisions of Articles 14&19.
 However, any law can only be termed unconstitutional to Article 21 when it directly infringes Article 14&19.

 5. Article 21 in its language contains “procedure established by law” & such procedure needn’t pass the test of reasonability.
-Further the said provision needn’t necessarily be in conformity with the Articles 14 & 19.
+Further, the said provision needn’t necessarily be in conformity with Articles 14 & 19.

-6. The constitution makers while drafting this constitution had debated at length on American “due process of law” & British “procedure established by law”.
-The conspicuous absence of due process of law from the Constitutional provisions reflects the mind of framers of this constitution.
+6. The constitution-makers while drafting this constitution had debated at length on American “due process of law” & British “procedure established by law”.
+The conspicuous absence of the due process of law from the Constitutional provisions reflects the mind of framers of this constitution.
 The mind and spirit of the framers must be protected and revered.